 Will you be next?
 Take action today and Protect Your Hard Earned Income!

 I would like to share a story about an incident when a new customer called us about being hit with $600,000 in ransomware!
-I will layout what happened and how you can avoid this from happening to your company.
+I will lay out what happened and how you can avoid this from happening to your CPA practice.
 The accounting firm has two sites with 25 people working at each location.
-Both sites were hit separately with ransomware that encrypted their data and a request to pay $300,000 per site to get an encryption key that would un-lock the data.
-Each site story is similar in nature to we will tell you the story from the first site.
+Both sites were hit separately with ransomware that encrypted their data and a request to pay $300,000 per site to get an encryption key that would unlock the data.
+Each site story is similar in nature so we will tell you the story from the first site.